erikabp123/ClassicAddonManager/Readme.md

 ### Updating to newer versions

-As of verson 0.35 the addon manager features and auto-update feature.
+As of version 0.35 the addon manager features an auto-update feature.
 Each time the manager is launched it will look for an update and inform you if a new one is available.
+The auto-updater will download and install the update for you.

+You can also choose to update manually (less recommended)

 To update manually: